 When a tooth or teeth are lost, missing or extracted we will discuss all possible options for restoring the space.
 We will give you all the information required to make an informed decision.
 Options include implants, bridges or dentures.
 We will also inform you of all costs involved.

 Implant dentistry – a viable alternative to dentures.

 Once fitted, implants are permanent and, if looked after correctly, can last a lifetime.
 The inconvenience of dentures is therefore avoided.
-There is no specific maintenance to be concerned about – just clean as you would your regular teeth.

 What does it entail?